Explore and Focus Phase

 - Some clerkships require departmental permission to register, called Permission-Only clerkships.
 Permission-Only clerkships require you to obtain permission from the appropriate clerkship administrator before you can register for the elective.
 You can review which clerkships are permission-only in the Explore & Focus Catalog Permission List.

-The WWAMI Track Program during the Explore & Focus Phase allows accepted students to be scheduled for a minimum of 12 weeks in one specific state/region within WWAMI.
+The WWAMI Track Program during the Explore & Focus Phase allows accepted students to be scheduled for 12 weeks in one specific state/region within WWAMI.
 Additional Information can be found on the WWAMI Track website.
 Please note the following for E&F Track:

-- Accepted Patient Care Phase Track students are not automatically entered into Track for their Explore & Focus Phase; they must apply for an E&F Track spot if interested.
+- Accepted Patient Care Phase Track students are not automatically entered into Track for their Explore & Focus Phase; students must apply for an E&F Track spot if interested.

 - If you are considering applying to an Emergency Medicine residency program, you must take MED EM 606 for your required EM rotation at HMC/UWMC in Seattle, and therefore should not apply for an Explore & Focus Track, since your EM rotation must be scheduled at your Track site.
 For additional details, please contact the Department of Emergency Medicine.
 Due to availability limitations, we are unable to offer exceptions.